Serving Sara: Critical response

+Serving Sara was panned by critics.
+It was ranked number 82 in a Rotten Tomatoes editorial on the 100 worst movies of all time.

 Cynthia Fuchs from PopMatters found the progression of the plot "increasingly incoherent, a string of rehashed sight gags based in insipid vulgarity."
 Entertainment Weekly's Lisa Schwarzbaum described the film's humor as being "a cattle ranch full of joke droppings and mooing shtick not worth stepping in."
 Scott Tobias of The A.V.
 Club said about the film, "[A] third-rate conflation of Midnight Run and It Happened One Night, Serving Sara relies heavily on Perry's perpetually exasperated shtick, which fits more comfortably among the democratic ensemble of TV's Friends."
 Manohla Dargis of the Los Angeles Times called it, "One of the more cynical and insulting Hollywood offerings in recent memory," saying that, "Unfunny and lacking any sense of commitment to or affection for its characters, the Reginald Hudlin comedy relies on toilet humor, ethnic slurs."
 In a review for The New York Times, Stephen Holden criticized the film for utilizing a similar cattle gag scene from the Farrelly brothers comedy Say It Isn't So to grab laughs from the audience, saying that "Some jokes, apparently, are just so uproarious they have to be recycled."
-He also gave note of the performances of Perry and Hurley, finding the latter coming out unscathed but felt the former doesn't do well because "his blocky, charmless screen presence and attitude of blustery impatience make the movie sometimes hard to watch."
+He also gave note of the performances of Perry and Hurley, finding the latter coming out unscathed but feeling the former having performed poorly because "his blocky, charmless screen presence and attitude of blustery impatience make the movie sometimes hard to watch."

 Box office

 The film opened at #6 at the U.S. box office and earned $5.7 million in its opening weekend.
 The film had a budget of $29 million and the film's total gross in the United States was $16.9 million.
-The film grossed a further $20,146,150 at the international box office.
+The film grossed a further $3,215,965 at the international box office.